docker/docs/ee/ucp/admin/install/install-on-azure.md

 Group the same Service Principal will need `Network Contributor` access to this Resource Group.

-The following information will be required for the installation:
+UCP requires the following information for the installation:

 - `subscriptionId` - The Azure Subscription ID in which the UCP objects are being deployed.